Britain's FTSE 100 gets boost after weak dollar helps commodities

 The rally came as expectations for a rate hike from the U.S. Federal Reserve evaporated.
 That sent the dollar tumbling, making dollar-priced crude oil and metals cheaper for holders of other currencies.

-The rally in oil prices came even after data showed the crude market remained oversupplied.
+The rally in oil prices came even after data showed the oil market remained oversupplied.

 "A rebound in crude oil seems to be the main driver as commodity related stocks help ... indices hold in positive territory," said Manoj Ladwa, head of trading at TJM Partners.